sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 ### How to Tune:
 * Instead of using a grid, sample the hyperparameters randomly in a range.
-* Use a course to fine search process, ie sample points more densely closer to the region which gives least error.
+* Use a coarse to fine search process, ie sample points more densely closer to the region which gives least error.
 * For hyperparameters like number of layers/no of units, we can just sample random natural numbers on the number line.
 * For hyperparameters like learning rate or beta(if using exponentially weighted averages), since it is more sensitive at some regions than other it is better to sample randomly on the logarithmic scale.
 ``` python